Ardesten/Test/Link for Newcomers.md

 📷

 *Welcome!
-Bellow you will find what we think are the most commonly used resourced to get you started in Go.If you need more, check out our* [*wiki*](https://www.reddit.com/r/baduk/wiki)*.*
+Bellow you will find what we think are the most commonly used resources to get you started in Go.If you need more, check out our* [*wiki*](https://www.reddit.com/r/baduk/wiki)*.*

 **INTERACTIVE TUTORIALS (**[full list](https://www.reddit.com/r/baduk/wiki/tutorials)**)**